vigoren/foundryvtt-simple-calendar/simple-calendar-docs/docs/faq.md

 ### SmallTime and Pathfinder 2E

 If the time takes place before the Pathfinder 2E's epoch (The date the world was created, resetting the world clock will show the exact date).
-Simple Calendar and SmallTime will be off by 1 minute.
+SmallTime will be off by 1 minute.
 This is a known issue with SmallTime.
+Simple Calendar will still show the correct date and time.

 <hr/>